! Please note that the garden is closed temporarily for COVID-19

+It was the construction of the Skip Garden, where I realised all the magic.
+Businesses, students, builders, those that were so close yet so far away all became a community, working thoroughly on creating an ecological solution – a garden in a skip!
 I had then attended a week’s training programme, it was a rite of passage to becoming a Generator.
-We was educated in public speaking, developing my carpentry and gardening skills, and we all transformed into budding young event planners and hosts whilst excelling in our ability to haggle ‘pro bonos’.
+I was educated in public speaking, developing my carpentry and gardening skills, and we all transformed into budding young event planners and hosts whilst excelling in our ability to haggle ‘pro bonos’.

 Life as a Generator got more and more exciting as I began speaking at events, attending high-class functions, and getting my hands grubby whilst learning about fascinating worms.

 Global Generation has given me the opportunity to work with people I would of never been able to work with before, for example The Guardian, Herbert Smith, Argent, The Co-operative and other young people in the community.
-Currently the new generators are beginning to delve into the world of bees, and I hope to stay on with Global Generation so I can keep on growing myself, the community, and loads more tasty vegetables!
+Currently the new Generators are beginning to delve into the world of bees, and I hope to stay on with Global Generation so I can keep on growing myself, the community, and loads more tasty vegetables!

 Rachel, Global Generator